AbdulKhadeerS/Parallel_3-bit_Multiplier-with-1-bit-adder/README.md

 If you have custom constraints for pnr and signoff place them in respective pnr sdc file and signoff sdc files

+When using any other technology nodes such as NCSU's FreePDK 45 or any other be sure to mention the file path wherever required.

+We can notice changes due to scaling when using different PDK's

 If facing any trouble regarding the syntaxes to run the design refer to OpenLane Documentation center "https://openlane.readthedocs.io/en/latest/reference/configuration.html"

 Hope this project helps even if it's little.